AKMGames/Greedyland-NeuraNode-Avalanche-Game-Jam/README.md

 **Metal Detector:**

--Want to know exactly what metal is hiding inside a rock before you waste energy breaking it?
+- Want to know exactly what metal is hiding inside a rock before you waste energy breaking it?
 The metal detector scans individual rocks and tells you what’s inside.
 Upgrading the detector improves its accuracy and lets it scan faster, helping you focus on the most valuable finds.